kymatio/kymatio/examples/1d/README.txt

 1D examples
 ===========

-These scripts demonstrate the capabilities of the 1D scattering transform class, ``Scattering1D``.
+These scripts demonstrate the capabilities of 1D scattering transforms: temporal, ``Scattering1D``, and joint time-frequency, ``TimeFrequencyScattering1D``.